debops/debops/docs/rules.rst

 ``filename``
   Optional.
 Set custom filename for ferm rule definition instead of generated one.

+``name``
+  Optional.
+Set rule name in ferm configuration file when ``item.filename`` is not set and other places where a custom rule name might be useful.

 ``role``
   Optional.
 Custom name used in the generated ferm rule definition file.